IBM/zDLC/README.md

 ## Instrument Options <a id="instrument-options"></a>

-Spcifying the instrument options for the IBM Z Deep Learning Compiler to cause instrumention debug information to be printed during model runtime.
+Specifying the instrument options for the IBM Z Deep Learning Compiler to cause instrumention debug information to be printed during model runtime.

 There are three types of instrument options that can be specified.